 The study did not say how many of the testosterone therapy group had diabetes or were obese or had CAD but 80% of the veterans already had CAD.
 Coronary artery disease (CAD) is the most common type of heart disease.
 It is the leading cause of death in the United States in both men and women.
 CAD happens when the arteries that supply blood to heart muscle become hardened and narrowed.
 This is due to the buildup of cholesterol and other material, called plaque, on their inner arterial walls.

 Many men are taking testosterone without regards to any health issue they may have that should also be addressed and monitored while on testosterone therapy.
-Hormones are chemical messengers in the body that should be prescribed by competent and experienced physicians.
-They should not be prescribed by clinics who do minimal testing and ignore such conditions as diabetes, hypertension, existing heart conditions, high cholesterol, etc. Testosterone can BETTER these conditions in the hands of qualified physicians.
+Hormones are chemical messengers in the body that should be prescribed by competent and experienced providers.
+They should not be prescribed by clinics who do minimal testing and ignore such conditions as diabetes, hypertension, existing heart conditions, high cholesterol, etc. Testosterone can BETTER these conditions in the hands of qualified providers.

 Conditions of the study that make us pause as to its validity.